bilken/Flog/readme.txt

             using unique names that won't clash with other local symbols -- with the FLOG_FORMAT_DEC macro.
 For example:
                 #define FLOG_FORMAT_DEC  some_struct_t myFormatParam;
-            That variable will be available to each FLOG_ARGS_LIST_ITEM.
+            That variable will be available to each FLOG_FORMAT_LIST_ITEM.

             See example/flog.h for a full example.
             See simple/simple.c for a minimal example.